girvel/comet_test_task/README.md

 If it was real case, I would:
 - talk about using BaseModel instead of dataclasses for consistency
 - consider using `with` instead of manual `.close()`
-- no bounds for scraping were provided => none introduced, assumed non-important, just scraping 100 values for now
+- no bounds for scraping were provided => none introduced, assumed non-important, just scraping 100 values for now; if introducing bounds, my recommendation is by page index + detection of repetitions
 - Renamed Scrapper -> Scraper
 - Assumed that `position` means "index", would've clarified if it was a real task
 - `watchers_count` field in github API search seems to be broken (at least in my tests)